 Peggy’s nonfiction titles include We Is Got Him: The Kidnapping that Changed America by Carrie Hagen, Simple Italian Snacks by Jason Denton, and Go Find: My Journey to Find the Lost - and Myself by Susan Purvis.

-While Peggy doesn't really have a favorite genre of book to edit - she wants to make any book as strong as it can be, stylistically and plot-wise - she's worked on quite a few mysteries and thrillers over the years, both as an independent editor and during her time at Harper/Morrow and Overlook Press.
+While Peggy doesn't really have a favorite genre of book to edit - she wants to make any book as strong as it can be, stylistically and plot-wise - she's worked on quite a few thrillers and mysteries over the years, both as an independent editor and during her time at Harper/Morrow and Overlook Press.

 Peggy's select booklist can be found below.